Timpani: Extended techniques

 Composers will sometimes specify that the timpani should be struck with implements other than timpani sticks.
 It is common in timpani etudes and solos for timpanists to play with their hands or fingers.
-Philip Glass's "Concerto Fantasy" utilizes this technique during a timpani cadenza.
-Also, Michael Daugherty's "Raise The Roof" calls for this technique to be used for a certain passage.
-Leonard Bernstein calls for maracas on timpani in the "Jeremiah" Symphony and Symphonic Dances from West Side Story.
-Edward Elgar attempts to use the timpani to imitate the engine of an ocean liner in his "Enigma" Variations by requesting the timpanist play a soft roll with snare drum sticks.
+Philip Glass's Concerto Fantasy utilizes this technique during a timpani cadenza.
+Also, Michael Daugherty's Raise The Roof calls for this technique to be used for a certain passage.
+Leonard Bernstein calls for maracas on timpani in his Symphony No. 1 Jeremiah and in his Symphonic Dances from West Side Story suite.
+Edward Elgar attempts to use the timpani to imitate the engine of an ocean liner in his Enigma Variations by requesting the timpanist play a soft roll with snare drum sticks.
 However, snare drum sticks tend to produce too loud a sound, and since this work's premiere, the passage has been performed by striking with coins.
 Benjamin Britten asks for the timpanist to use drumsticks in his War Requiem to evoke the sound of a field drum.

 Robert W. Smith's Songs of Sailor and Sea calls for a "whale sound" on the timpani.
 This is achieved by moistening the thumb and rubbing it from the edge to the center of the head.
 Among other techniques used primarily in solo work, such as John Beck's Sonata for Timpani, is striking the bowls.
 Timpanists tend to be reluctant to strike the bowls at loud levels or with hard sticks since copper can be dented easily due to its soft nature.

 On some occasions a composer may ask for a metal object, commonly an upside-down cymbal, to be placed upon the head and then struck or rolled while executing a glissando on the drum.
 Joseph Schwantner uses this technique in From A Dark Millennium.
 Carl Orff asks for cymbals resting on the head while the drum is struck in his later works.
-Additionally, Michael Daugherty, in his concerto "Raise The Roof," utilizes this technique.
+Additionally, Michael Daugherty utilizes this technique in his concerto Raise The Roof.
 In his piece From me flows what you call Time, Tōru Takemitsu calls for Japanese temple bowls to be placed on timpani.